 The bottom line is that, because so many non-trivial assumptions enter into the computation of a prediction based on polls and the probability computed by the model is extremely sensitive to what assumptions you make exactly, it’s irrational to have the kind of confidence that Clinton is going to win exhibited by people like Wang.
 (In fact, it arguably doesn’t make sense to talk of the probability that Clinton was going to win, because there was several reasonable ways of tweaking the basic model to take into account polling uncertainty due to polling error which probably would have yielded significantly different results, but there was no way of adjudicating between them.)
 The rational thing to say before the election was that Clinton was probably going to win, but you shouldn’t have bet your house on it, because there was also a real chance that she was going to lose and, as we know, it’s exactly what happened…

-EDIT: Since I first published it a month ago, I made significant changes to this post, because the original version had been written hastily and contained some misleading passages.
+EDIT: Since I first published it a month ago, I made several changes to this post, because the original version had been written hastily and contained some misleading passages.